rgies/DockerLAMP/README.md

 Building the base image
 -----------------------

-To create the base image, execute the following command on the tutum-docker-php folder:
+To create the base image, execute the following command on the docker folder:

     docker build -t <my_image_name> .